zephyrproject-rtos/zephyr/doc/security/security-overview.rst

    the approver(s) of the waiver.
 This shall as a minimum run on the main release branch and on the security branch.
 It shall be ensured that each release has zero issues with regard to static code analysis (including waivers).
-Please refer to the `development model documentation`_ on the Zephyr project Wiki.
+   Refer to the :ref:`development_model` documentation for more information.

 -  **Complexity Analyses** shall be performed as part of the development process and metrics such as cyclomatic complexity shall be